-Doctors and scientists are always looking for better ways to care for women with cervical cancer.
+Doctors and scientists are always looking for better ways to care for people with cervical cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

-Many clinical trials focus on new treatments.
-Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
-These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
-Women who participate in clinical trials are often among the first to receive new treatments before they are widely available.
-However, there is no guarantee that the new treatment will be safe, effective, or better than a standard treatment.
+Clinical trials are used for all types and stages of cervical cancer.
+Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
+These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

 Deciding to join a clinical trial

-Women decide to participate in clinical trials for many reasons.
-For some women, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, women are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other women volunteer for clinical trials because they know that these studies are the only way to make progress in treating cervical cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with cervical cancer.
+People decide to participate in clinical trials for many reasons.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating cervical cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with cervical cancer.

 Patient safety and informed consent

 To join a clinical trial, people must participate in a process known as informed consent.
 During informed consent, the doctor should: